 management structures governance structure affiliations with other groups and domicile of entities. business objectives and strategies of the IAIG as a whole and any entities within the IAIG as relevant, including any significant changes to those objectives and strategies the IAIG's governance structure, such as allocation of oversight and management responsibilities within the IAIG processes in place to evaluate the effectiveness of the governance structure the group-wide remuneration policy, in particular its design, operation and implementation any significant affiliations with other entities or groups.
 Parameter M2E2-14-6 The IAIG notifies the group-wide supervisor of significant changes to its strategy, business model and activities, and those of its entities.
-These include changes in: strategy risk tolerances business activities.
+These include changes in: Parameter M2E2-14-7 The IAIG reports all material intra-group transactions and exposures to the group-wide supervisor.
+Guideline M2E2-14-7-1 The requirement to report material intra-group transactions to the group-wide supervisor does not interfere with or replace reporting requirements set by supervisors at the entity level.